 Step Two – Your MSDS Binder

-You will not find that the OSHA provides an SDS binder example.
-They leave the organization of the binder up to each individual requirements.
+You will not find that OSHA provides an SDS binder example.
+They leave the organization of the binder up to each individual requirement.
 As long as your binder satisfies the OSHA standards it is up to you how you create your MSDS folder.

 Why not organize your binder in alphabetical order by chemical name?
 Just make it as simple as possible for people to find the information that they need.
 Create spreadsheets that list all of the products alphabetically.
 Add a page number to every chemical on the spreadsheet.
 Create your individual sheets and index them in the binder in line with the spreadsheet.